SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/call-an-api-764abf2.md

 ## Results

-The client returns the list of roles.
+A list of roles is returned.

 > ### Output Code:
 > ```json